LeetCode-OpenSource/vscode-leetcode/README.md

 ## Known Issues:
 - This extension will infer the current target problem according to the active editing file.
 Please do not change the file name.
+- Currently, only unlocked problems will be listed.

 ## Release Notes